meghanakanapaneni/meghanakanapaneni.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

 decode our tree and assemble the nodes in depth first order.

 <h4>Graph Decoder:</h4>
-(i) The final step of our model is to reproduce a molecular graph G that underlies the predicted junction tree T.
+(i) The final step of our model is to reproduce a molecular graph G that underlies the predicted junction tree T.<br>
 <center>{%include image.html url="\assets\img\jvae_3.png" %}</center>

 (ii)We enumerate different combinations between red cluster C and its neighbors.
 Crossed arrows indicate combinations that lead to chemically infeasible molecules.<br>